ptklip/flaskapp/README.md

-This is a project to learn Flask.
+This is a Python Flask project:

+Work on Flask techniques

+Perform web scraping, ETL, etc.

 How to
 ------